dvas0004/CyberSift-Alerts/builtin/LSASS Access Detected via Attack Surface Reduction.md

 -------------------
 ### Detailed Information

+LSASS is a Windows process responsible for enforcing the security policy of the system, verifying users' credentials and issuing access tokens.
+Attempts to access it may be a sign of malicious activity.
 Definitions
   - 'Requirements:Enabled Block credential stealing from the Windows local security authority subsystem (lsass.exe) from Attack Surface Reduction (GUID: 9e6c4e1f-7d60-472f-ba1a-a39ef669e4b2)'